A Multivariate Complexity Analysis of the Generalized Noah's Ark Problem: The Generalized Noah's Ark Problem

-\pfpara{Correctness} Because we may assume that~$0\le d(a)\le D$ for all~$a\in N$, the \sprops fulfill~$w_{i,j}\in [0,1]$ for all~$i\in [m]$ and $j\in [|N_i|]$.
-The tree has $m$ taxa and a maximum degree of~$m$.
-The reduction is clearly computable in polynomial time, so it only remains to show the equivalence.
+\pfpara{Correctness} Because we may assume that~$0\le d(a)\le D$ for all~$a\in N$, the \sprobs fulfill~$w_{i,j}\in [0,1]$ for all~$i\in [m]$ and $j\in [|N_i|]$.
+The tree has $m$ taxa and the reduction is clearly computable in polynomial time, so to prove that it is a parameterized reduction, it only remains to show the equivalence.

 ($\Rightarrow$) Let~$S$ be a solution for~\Instance with~$S\cap N_i=\{a_{i,j_i}\}$.
-We show that~$S'=\{p_{i,j_i} \mid i\in [m]\}$ is a solution for~$\mathcal I'$: The cost of the set~$S'$ is~$\sum_{i=1}^m c_{i,j_i} = \sum_{i=1}^m c(a_{i,j_i}) \le B$ and further~$PD_\Tree(S') = \sum_{(v,x_i)\in E} \lambda((v,x_i)) \cdot w_{i,j_i} = \sum_{(v,x_i)\in E} 1 \cdot d(a_{i,j})/D = \frac 1D \cdot \sum_{i=1}^m d(a_{i,j}) \ge 1 = D'$.
+We show that~$S'=\{p_{i,j_i} \mid i\in [m]\}$ is a solution for~$\mathcal I'$: The cost of the set~$S'$ is~$\sum_{i=1}^m c_{i,j_i} = \sum_{i=1}^m c(a_{i,j_i}) \le B$ and further~$PD_\Tree(S') = \sum_{(v,x_i)\in E} \lambda(v,x_i) \cdot w_{i,j_i} = \sum_{(v,x_i)\in E} 1 \cdot d(a_{i,j})/D = \frac 1D \cdot \sum_{i=1}^m d(a_{i,j}) \ge 1 = D'$.

 ($\Leftarrow$) Let~$S=\{p_{1,i_1},\dots,p_{m,j_{m}}\}$ be a solution for~$\Instance'$.
 We show that~$S'=\{a_{1,i_1},\dots,a_{m,j_{m}}\}$ is a solution for \Instance: Clearly,~$S'$ contains exactly one item per class.
-The cost of the set~$S'$ is~$c(S') = \sum_{i=1}^m c(a_{i,j_i}) = \sum_{i=1}^m c_{i,j_i} \le B$.
-The diversity of~$S'$ is~$d(S') = \sum_{i=1}^m d(a_{i,j_i}) = \sum_{i=1}^m w_{i,j_i} \cdot D = PD_\Tree(S)\cdot D \ge D$. \end{proof}
+The cost of the set~$S'$ is~$c_\Sigma(S') = \sum_{i=1}^m c(a_{i,j_i}) = \sum_{i=1}^m c_{i,j_i} \le B$.
+The diversity of~$S'$ is~\mbox{$d_\Sigma(S') = \sum_{i=1}^m d(a_{i,j_i}) = \sum_{i=1}^m w_{i,j_i} \cdot D = PD_\Tree(S)\cdot D \ge D$}. \end{proof}

-By Observation~\ref{obs:MCKP-NP-L=2}, \MCKP is \NP-hard, even if every class contains at most two items (of which one has no cost and no value).
-Because the above reduction is computed in polynomial time, we conclude the following. \begin{corollary} \NAP[0]{c_i}{b_i}{2} is \NP-hard, even if the given~$X$-tree~$\Tree$ is ultrametric with~$\height_{\Tree}=\val_\lambda=1$, and~$D=1$. \end{corollary}